-For thousands of years, the I Ching has provided guidance for decisions about our health, relationships, financial matters, work, and play.
+For thousands of years the I Ching has provided guidance for decisions about our health, relationships, finances, work, and play.
 Predictions from the I Ching follow the lunar year and are based on multiple, overlapping cycles that govern the heavens and earth.
-A variety of stems, branches, directions, and phases also have their say, each creating a trail of portents, probabilities and possibilities, so let us begin…
+A variety of stems, branches, directions, and phases also have their say, each creating a trail of portents, probabilities, and possibilities, so let us begin…

-In China, the Double Ninth Festival will take place on the 7th.
-It is held on the ninth day of the ninth lunar month, and is also called the Chongyang Festival, or the Senior Citizens’ Festival.
-Not only is it a day to honor elders, it is also an opportunity to eat special Chongyang cakes, drink chrysanthemum wine, and celebrate fall-blooming chrysanthemums.
+October 1 ushers in the full Harvest Moon.
+In Asia, this month’s full moon marks the beginning of the mid-autumn Moon Festival, when friends and families gather in the evening to view the moon, a symbol of femininity, unity, and harmony.
+The Chinese Double Ninth Festival will take place on the 25th; it is also called the Chongyang Festival, or the Senior Citizens’ Festival.
+Not only is it a day to honor elders, but it is also an opportunity to eat special Chongyang cakes, drink chrysanthemum wine, and celebrate beautiful fall-blooming chrysanthemums.

 Chrysanthemums were first cultivated in China beginning in the 15th century BCE, and their beauty continues to be celebrated by many cultures.
 Chrysanthemums flourish in a cold, tough season and they also have become a beloved Chinese symbol of courage and tenacity.
 Tea and wine made from chrysanthemum flowers have many beneficial properties, hence their link to health and longevity.